delingren/walle/arm.md

 # Controlling arms

 I am going to use servos to control the rotation of the arms and the head.
 Mechanically, the arms pose a small challenge.
-I can't disassmble the arm assembly any further without risking damaging the plastic.
+I can't disassemble the arm assembly any further without risking damaging the plastic.
 So I can't get to the axles that the arms rotate around.
 But I came up with a reasonable solution using the existing mechanism, not requiring the servo shaft and the arm axles to be concentric.

 ![arm_servo](./media/IMG_0799.jpeg)